RVN91/MicroMorph/README.md

 Run FAN.exe.
 An unfinished documentation is avaialble in the "documentation.odf" with an explanation of the most critical features.

+## Algorithms

+FAN includes a number of algorithms to calculate the size and shape of Microplastic particles, including:

+* Contour tracer
+* Particle filling
+* Convex hull
+* Feret's diameter
+* Particle thinning
+* Skeletonazition
+* Breadth-first search, and more.

+The most interesting algorithms are explained below.

 ### Contour tracing